bmqn/cFMC/README.md

 main  = ([0] . print)
 ```

-The function `print` is defined in terms of a more general variant called `write` which parameterizes the location to write to and the term to write.
+The function `print` is defined in terms of a more general variant called `write` which parameterizes a location to write to and a term to write with.

+#### Imperative-style mutable linked-list data structure

-How about a linked-list ?
-Let's define function `LinkedList` to create a linked-list and function `push_back` to push elements to its tail.
+Define function `LinkedList` to build a linked-list and define function `push_back` to push elements to its tail.

 ```
 LinkedList = (